huggingface/dataset-viewer/docs/source/statistics.md

 For lists, the distribution of their lengths is computed.
 The following measures are returned:

-* minimum, maximum, mean, and standard deviation of lists lengths
+* minimum, maximum, mean, median, and standard deviation of lists lengths
 * number and proportion of `null` values
 * histogram of lists lengths with up to 10 bins